Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Total ownership cost (how to think about it)

-- Cast iron: lower checkout price, more frequent replacement cycles (especially with heavy track use).
+- Cast iron: lower price at checkout, but more frequent replacement cycles — especially with heavy track use.

-- Carbon ceramic: higher checkout price, potentially longer road-life, but replacement parts can be expensive.
+- Carbon ceramic: higher price at checkout, potentially longer road life, but replacement parts can be expensive.

-Pricing varies massively by vehicle, rotor size, hat design, and whether you are buying OEM replacement or an aftermarket kit.
-Don’t shop by “CCB price” as a single number.
+Pricing swings wildly with the vehicle, rotor size, hat design, and whether you’re buying an OEM replacement or an aftermarket kit.
+Don’t treat “CCB price” as one number.

 StopFlex note

-StopFlex focuses on long-fiber C/SiC rotor construction with a controlled process route.
-If you want the step-by-step manufacturing overview, use this guide: Carbon-Ceramic Manufacturing Process.
+StopFlex builds around long-fiber C/SiC rotor construction with a controlled process route.
+If you want the step-by-step on how that’s made, this guide walks through it: Carbon-Ceramic Manufacturing Process.

 The bottom line